 - Hazrat Nizamuddin Dargah: Among the holiest Muslim shrines in Delhi, it houses the tomb of the 13th-century Sufi saint, Khwaja Nizamuddin Auliya.
 You must come here in the evening to listen to amazing Qawwali sessions.

-More such attractions: Birla Mandir, Chhatarpur Mandir, Kalkaji Mandir, Jhandewalan Mandir, ISKCON Temple, Cathedral Church of the Redemption, St James Church.
+More such attractions: Birla Mandir, Chhatarpur Mandir, Kalkaji Mandir, Jhandewalan Mandir, ISKCON Temple, Cathedral Church of the Redemption, St James Church are the other places to explore on a weekend.

 Modern Places to Visit in Delhi